zyvoi/iarch/README.md

 ```

 ### System Description
-This is completely automated arch install.
-It includes prompts to select your desired desktop environment, window manager, AUR helper, and whether to do a full or minimal install.
-The KDE desktop environment on arch includes all the packages I use on a daily basis, as well as some customizations.
+This completely automated arch install includes prompts to select desired desktop environment, window manager, AUR helper, and whether to do a full or minimal install.

 ## Troubleshooting